AlextheYounga/us-federal-code/usc/title-16-conservation/chapter-1-national-parks-military-parks-monuments-and-seashores/subchapter-xc-cuyahoga-valley-national-park/sec-460ff-3.md

 #### (a) Provisions applicable; utilization of authorities for conservation and management of wildlife and natural resources ####

-The Secretary shall administer the park in accordance with the provisions of sections 1, 2, 3, and 4 of this title, as amended and supplemented.
+The Secretary shall administer the park in accordance with the provisions of sections 1, 2, 3, and 4 <sup><a href="#460ff-3_1_target" name="460ff-3_1">1</a></sup> of this title, as amended and supplemented.
 In the administration of the park, the Secretary may utilize such statutory authority available to him for the conservation and management of wildlife and natural resources as he deems appropriate to carry out the purposes of this subchapter.

 #### (b) Federal-State cooperative agreements for police and fire protection ####